fcy-nienan/resources/SQL/mysql.md

     修改该值为mysql的安装路径
 # mysql执行计划
     https://dev.mysql.com/doc/refman/8.0/en/explain-output.html
-    id	select_id	The SELECT identifier
+    id		The SELECT identifier
-    select_type	None	The SELECT type
+    select_type		The SELECT type
-    table	table_name	The table for the output row partitions	partitions	The matching partitions
+    table		The table for the output row partitions		The matching partitions
     type	access_type	The join type
-    possible_keys	possible_keys	The possible indexes to choose key	key	The index actually chosen
+    possible_keys	The possible indexes to choose
+    key		The index actually chosen
-    key_len	key_length	The length of the chosen key ref	ref	The columns compared to the index rows	rows	Estimate of rows to be examined filtered	filtered	Percentage of rows filtered by table condition Extra	None	Additional information
+    key_len		The length of the chosen key ref		The columns compared to the index rows		Estimate of rows to be examined filtered		Percentage of rows filtered by table condition Extra	None	Additional information
 # mysql查看已定义的函数
     SHOW FUNCTION STATUS LIKE 'hello';